 What does it mean to walk worthy of our calling?
 Are we expected to be perfect?
 Or is this something that imperfect humans are capable of?

 The Portuguese Man o’ War

 One of the most fascinating creatures to me is the Portuguese Man o’ War.
-Many people mistakenly think of the Man o’ War as a jellyfish, but in reality, while bearing superficial resemblance, it is something else all together.
+Many people mistakenly think of the Man o’ War as a jellyfish, but in reality, while bearing a superficial resemblance, it is something else altogether.

 A Worthy Body Part

 If I am called to be a part of a body, then how do I walk worthy of that calling?
 Some will look at this expression and see in it a call to live such a good life that I become worthy of God’s calling.
 But given the context, I believe he means something else altogether.
 I walk worthy of my calling as a body part by doing my best as that part, losing myself for the good of the body.

 The body parts for the Man o’ War are simple; you’re either transportation, food capture, digestion, or reproduction.
 There is no question about your role, and each member of the colony does its job to the fullest.
 The body of Christ is much more complex, with many more parts, and each part with a history of acting independently.
 But nonetheless, I believe the Man o’ War has a powerful lesson to teach the body of Christ in the unity we are called to achieve.

 Walking worthy of being a body part is actually pretty hard for me, it is contrary to my nature.
 So how can I pull it off?
 By being completely humble, by being patient, by bearing with other body parts in love, by making every effort to keep the unity of the Spirit in the bond of peace (4:2-3).
 All of those actions are concerned with interpersonal relationships within the body; looking to put the interests of the body ahead of my own.
 The Man o’ War does that and prospers as a colony, resulting in the individual members also prospering.
 Is it not possible that if we all put the good of the body ahead of our own good that the body would prosper, and that as it did we would also?